open-compensation-token-license/license-token-website/wikisrc/public-vs-private-blockchains.md

 Despite the inherent differences, both public and private blockchains have their niches and specific use cases.

 - **Public Blockchains** excel in scenarios requiring transparency and decentralization.
 Cryptocurrency transactions, decentralized applications, and smart contracts are prevalent use cases.
 They also serve well in systems where user control and openness are paramount, such as supply chain tracking visible to all stakeholders.
+Explore more about [blockchain in supply chain](https://www.license-token.com/wiki/blockchain-in-supply-chain).

 - **Private Blockchains** are best suited for enterprise solutions where control, confidentiality, and efficiency are essential.
 They are used extensively in sectors such as banking for secure transactions, health care for patient data privacy, and supply chain management for partner-exclusive networks.